the-chaurasiya-007/SQL-Assignment-on-Normalization/README.md

 # SQL-Assignment-on-Normalization
-Submission of assignment using MySQL Workbench.
+Submission of assignment at HotWax Workshop[ for DBMS using MySQL Workbench.

 ### Structure and Normalization Process Explanation